|

 water’ and you can expect water temperatures

 of around 60ºC.
-The sulphurous springs originate
+The sulphurous springs

-are reputedly beneficial for those with rheumatic
+which are reputedly beneficial for those with

-or nervous disorders.
-Ais-Ais falls within the
+rheumatic or nervous disorders.
+Ais-Ais falls

-Fish River Canyon conservation area and the hot
+within the Fish River Canyon conservation area

-this reason that they are not in the least exotic
+is perhaps for this reason that they are not

-apart from a few alluring palm trees.
-The spring-water
+in the least exotic apart from a few alluring

-swimming pools are rather unimaginative, but there
+are rather unimaginative, but there is an indoors

-help takes the knots out of tired muscles.
+the knots out of tired muscles.

 The